A Cheap and Easy Storage Idea for Your Home or RV

 Other Ways to Use Cupboard Doors

-Even without the wire system, cupboard door backs can become a handy place to post calendars, phone lists, frequently used recipes, instruction sheets and other useful information.
+Even without the wire system, cupboard door backs can become a handy place to display calendars, phone lists, frequently used recipes, instruction sheets and other useful information.
+A little tape hold things in place.

 Get rid of clutter by using those hidden places to organize the things you want to find easily.